virajdeshaval/pixel-art-maker/README.md

 1. The user can create a canvas of any (reasonable) size.
 2. The user can color the pixels in the grid.
 3. The user can reset the grid to a blank state.

-## Author of this project

-* Project Name: Pixel ART MAKER
-> Version: 1.0
-* Create by Viraj Deshaval on 27/03/2021